parnopaeus/repository-handbook/Access-Discovery-and-Delivery.md

 User experience practices to undertake include:

-- [ ] Define your user community and then collaborate with user experience, research, and usability groups within CUL to develop personas, use cases and other UX deliverables to communicate your understanding of users and their needs to repository designers, developers, and maintainers.
+- [ ] Define your user community and then collaborate with user experience, research, and usability groups within your organization to develop personas, use cases and other UX deliverables to communicate your understanding of users and their needs to repository designers, developers, and maintainers.
 - [ ] Conduct accessibility reviews of repository solutions and necessary remediation throughout the repository’s life in service.
 - [ ] Conduct usability testing and accessibility reviews to verify that repository design and development decisions meet your users' needs throughout the repository's life.
 - [ ] Review usage statistics regularly to answer questions about the ways your audience is using the repository.
 - [ ] Conform to best practices of interface design and maintenance.
 An appropriate, modern look and feel with clear institutional associations promotes user confidence and greater use of the repository.
 Repository solutions should always include the capacity to display appropriate branding.

 [Return to top](#top)

 ## Accessibility